AI Roadmap for Banking

 7.2 Security and Access Controls

-Security requirements for AI systems extend beyond traditional data protection to include model access controls, output monitoring, and prevention of data leakage through generative interfaces.
+Security requirements for AI systems cover more than traditional data protection—they include model access controls, output monitoring, and prevention of data leakage through generative interfaces.
 Banks must implement role-based access, audit trails, and data masking to ensure that AI systems respect the same information barriers that govern human access.
-Generative models pose unique risks—they can inadvertently expose sensitive information through responses, combine data across restricted boundaries, or be manipulated through adversarial prompts.
-Defense-in-depth strategies, including input validation, output filtering, and continuous monitoring, are essential.

 7.3 Regulatory Compliance and Auditability

-AI systems in banking operate under extensive regulatory oversight.
-Compliance frameworks must address model explainability, fairness, consumer protection, and regulatory reporting requirements.
-Auditability is particularly important—regulators and internal audit teams must be able to reconstruct decisions, validate that models operate as intended, and verify that governance controls are effective.
-This requires comprehensive documentation, version control, and the ability to reproduce model outputs on demand.
-Banks that treat compliance as an afterthought face material regulatory risk; those that embed it into architecture and operating processes scale more effectively.
+Auditability is a cross-cutting requirement.
+Regulators and internal audit teams must be able to reconstruct decisions, validate that models operate as intended, and verify that governance controls are effective.
+This requires comprehensive documentation, version control, and the ability to reproduce model outputs on demand—for both predictive scores and generative outputs.

 8 Operating Model and Organization